pavelkucera/pavelkucera.github.io/_posts/2020-10-30-caching-executing-promises.md

 </span>
 1. Since JavaScript is single-threaded in its synchronous code, there cannot be multiple "first calls" to a function.
 Thus, there will always be a single first call to `cacheExpensiveOperation` that will block till its first asynchronous operation (simplified: till its first `await`).

-1. The first call to `cacheExpensiveOperation()` creates a promise which:
+1. The first call to `cacheExpensiveOperation`:
-   1. Calls `expensiveOperation`.
-   1. Stores the promise in `expensiveOperationPromise` variable.
+   1. Calls `expensiveOperation`, and stores the returned promise in the `expensiveOperationPromise` variable.
-   1. Is "suspended" till the `expensiveOperationPromise` resolves to a value, as it calls `await` on that promise.
+   1. It is "suspended" till the `expensiveOperationPromise` resolves to a value, as it calls `await` on that promise.

 1. If, in the meantime, we trigger `cacheExpensiveOperation` again, `expensiveOperationPromise` contains a value and thus the call will `await` on the existing promise and won't resolve till the underlying promise resolves (or rejects).
+   Without having to call `expensiveOperation` again.

-1. The first (and only) call to `expensiveOperation` resolves:
+1. Once the first call to `expensiveOperation` resolves:
-   1. All promises waiting for this promise to resolve can now continue execution, using the result.
+   1. All promises, which are waiting for this promise to resolve, can now continue execution, using the result.
    1. The first call to `cacheExpensiveOperation` stores this result in `expensiveOperationResult`.

 1. Any consequent calls to `cacheExpensiveOperation` use `expensiveOperationResult` to return the cached value.